Adriana Zardini Buzatto

 Biography

 I began my research journey as an undergraduate student in Brazil in 2008.
-After completing my master’s degree in targeted metabolomics with Dr. Ana Valeria Colnaghi Simionato, I enrolled in the Ph.D. program at the University of Alberta, Canada, under the supervision of Dr. Liang Li.
-My research focused on lipidomics of biological samples using nanoLC and UHPLC-MS, including lipid biomarkers of cystic fibrosis, Parkinson's, dementia, Alzheimer's, and other human conditions.
-After graduating in 2020, I joined the Nova Medical Testing and TMIC research teams as a scientist, where I led a team that applied the methodologies I developed for service work and collaborative research focused on lipids.
+After completing my master’s degree in targeted metabolomics, I enrolled in the Ph.D. program at the University of Alberta to investigate lipidomics of biological samples using nanoLC and UHPLC-MS, including lipid biomarkers of cystic fibrosis, Parkinson's, dementia, Alzheimer's, and other human conditions.
+After graduating in 2020, I joined The Metabolomics Innovation Centre (TMIC) as a scientist, where I led a team that applied the methodologies I developed for service work and collaborative research focused on lipids.
 I joined the Department of Biological Sciences at the University of Calgary in July/2023 as an Assistant Professor.
-My emerging program focuses on the role of lipid species in human metabolism and diseases, with particular emphasis on the role of lipids in neurodegeneration, intercellular communication through extracellular vesicles, and the human microbiome.
-I aim to establish a robust lipidomics core that operates in synergy with the Calgary Metabolomics Research Facility (CMRF) and the Alberta Centre for Advanced Diagnosis (ACAD).
+My emerging program focuses on the role of lipid species in human metabolism and diseases, with particular emphasis on the role of lipids in neurodegeneration, intercellular communication through extracellular vesicles, the gut microbiome, and antimicrobial resistance.

 Research